katherine-ryn/ASiDentify/README.md

 ## Instructions
 1. Download this repository to your local machine.
 2. Some files are too large to store in this repository.
-Download the following files to the /data folder:
+Download the following files to the /data directory:
 * Download 'RNA-Seq Gencode v10 summarized to genes' from [https://www.brainspan.org/static/download.html](https://www.brainspan.org/static/download.html).
-Extract the zipped folder and save the files in a new folder named 'BrainSpan_Gencode_v10_genes_matrix'.
+Extract the zipped folder and save the files in a new directory named 'BrainSpan_Gencode_v10_genes_matrix'.
 * Download 'Gene Expression by Cluster, trimmed means' from [https://portal.brain-map.org/atlases-and-data/rnaseq/human-multiple-cortical-areas-smart-seq](https://portal.brain-map.org/atlases-and-data/rnaseq/human-multiple-cortical-areas-smart-seq).
-Save to the /data folder, named 'multiple_cortical_trimmed_means.csv'.
+Save to the /data directory, named 'multiple_cortical_trimmed_means.csv'.

 ## Prepare input features and gene labels.
 3. Run `getRPKM_Burke.R` to generate 'Burke_metadata.csv' and 'Burke_timecourse.csv'.